 His travels are reflected in his songs, intertwined with farm roots and a fervent commitment to social justice, as he writes about historical and current events.
 He has been at the for-front in helping communities organize against water privatization, mountain top removal, nuclear energy, incinerators, GMOs, fracking, & toxic waste.

 Known locally as the Bard Insurgent, Tom is a veteran of stage and street theater with his writing, acting, and directing.
 His songs draw the listener into his musical response to globalization.

 He plays at union halls, colleges, conferences, cafes, house concerts, and has performed for countless benefits and causes.
 His music has been used in documentaries, TV shows, stage and street theater as he tells the stories of people’s struggles against greed & violence, interjecting a good deal of levity along the way.
 If you ask him, he'll tell you he's just a farm boy with a guitar who loves a good ball game and human rights.

 Root Beer Makes Me Burp is a tender and thoughtful chronicle of songs written for the children in his life.
 He does residencies in high schools and colleges focused on musical theater, songwriting, and social justice themes.

 When not playing music, you can find him and Lynn digging in their gardens, stopping coal trains and gas pipelines, working to stop commercial logging in Mass. state forests and enjoying their far-flung family.
 Tom's other groups include Racial Justice Rising, the Latin American Solidarity Coalition, and human rights in Palestine.
-You will find him in the gym shooting threes and still hanging in the air, though no longer confused with Elgin Baylor.
+At 75, he still plays in the Western Mass Over-45 Baseball League.
+And you can still find him in the gym shooting threes and hanging in the air, though no longer confused with Elgin Baylor.